 Canada is Australia’s political and legal twin.
 It has a “Washminster” hybrid system combining the Westminster system of parliamentary government with federalism, just like Australia.
 It is also a constitutional monarchy with a Governor-General representing the Queen as the Canadian head of state.
 Like Australia’s Governor-General, the Canadian head of state is vested with significant executive and legislative power by the country’s constitution.
 These powers are limited by constitutional conventions in the same way they are in Australia.
 The roles, powers and accountability of the Canadian Governor-General are virtually identical to those of an Australian Governor-General, making the experiences of the Canadian head of state a good model for the study of the Australian Governor-General.

 Julie Payette resigned as Canada’s Governor-General following accusations by some of her staff that she bullied and belittled them both in her office and on overseas trips.
-The allegations were investigated by the Canadian Privy Council Office which oversees the federal public service and holds it accountable to the Prime Minister.
-It found harassment had occurred within the Office of the Governor-General.
+The allegations were investigated by the Canadian Privy Council Office (PCO) which oversees the federal public service and holds it accountable to the Prime Minister.
+The PCO found harassment had occurred within the Office of the Governor-General.
+Payette was also criticised for excessive spending on renovations to Rideau Hall – the Governor-General’s residence and office comparable to Yarralumla in Canberra – in which an expensive staircase was to be installed for her privacy.

 The Trudeau Government is a minority government.
 It is under pressure to consult with the opposition before appointing a replacement Governor-General.
 The opposition claims that Trudeau did not take sufficient care when appointing Payette.
 Trudeau defended Payette when the harassment scandal broke.

-Peter Hollingworth is the only Australian Governor-General to resign.
-He was embroiled in scandals related to his earlier handling of abuse allegations made against priests in his Archdiocese of Brisbane when he was the Archbishop.
+Peter Hollingworth is one of three Australian Governors-General to resign and the only one who, like Payette, did so to protect the integrity of the Office of the Governor-General.
+The others were Sir John Kerr in 1977 and the first Governor-General Lord John Hope in 1901.
+Hollingworth was embroiled in scandals related to his earlier handling of abuse allegations made against priests in the Archdiocese of Brisbane when he was the Archbishop.
 A Royal Commission investigated these issues and in 2002 concluded that he had knowingly misled a church inquiry into the allegations.
 He resigned as Governor-General in 2003 to protect the integrity of the Office of the Governor-General.

 - Unit 3: The roles and powers of the Governor-General